-Understanding the nature of Search Demand Curve
+Understanding Search Demand

 Now back to keyword research, according to the long tail search demand curve, keywords are divided to short tail, mid and long tail depending on their popularity in search queries.